derrick2105/nflStatsProj/docs/source/quick_start.rst

 Introduction
 ============
-This section contains information on how to clone the repo, install the \
-modules, and run the provided scripts.
-There is also a section on installing \
-sphinx and the sphinx_rst_theme.
+This section contains information on how to clone the repo, install the modules, import the MySQL schema/stored procedures, and run the provided scripts.
+There is also a section on installing sphinx and the sphinx_rtd_theme.

 Clone and install the project Module